muj3b/BetterReset/README.md

 Notes
 - The plugin follows Bukkit best practices: all Bukkit calls on the main thread; heavy disk IO deletion is async.
 - Folder deletion is constrained to the server's world container for safety.
+- Confirmation can be bypassed by console or permissions; `--force` flag is supported for authorized users.